rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/division-of-labor.rst

 Division of Labor
 =================

 The Cloud-connected device paradigm consists of a Service Manager and Device Handlers.
 The purpose of this guide is
-to introduce you to the core concepts of cloud connected device development, and provide some examples to help you get started.
+to introduce you to the core concepts of Cloud-connected device development, and provide some examples to help you get started.